 The first, and most efficient, method is to include the Store ID column in your import file.
 This is a column in the CSV file with a header of ‘sl_id’.

 This works great if you are working from a CSV file that was created by EXPORTING your locations first then updating the CSV file and re-importing the locations.

-This does NOT work well if you have deleted all the locations after the export or are setting up a new site or migration of locations between sites.
+This does NOT work well if you have deleted all the locations after an export or if you are setting up a new site or a migration of locations between sites.

 The sl_id must match EXACTLY with a location already in the database.
 It will be a number.
-You can hover over the location to see what number is assigned to the sl_id.
-If you export locations, then delete them all since your location IDs will no longer exist.
+You can hover over the location line to see what number is assigned to the sl_id.
+If you are importing from an exported table of locations, then delete the sl_id column before attempting to import to a new install since your location IDs will no longer exist.
 Same thing if you move locations between two sites.